Decaded/NyaDB/README.md

 ---

-All files will be stored in the `NyaDB` folder in the project's root directory.
+All databases are stored as **separate JSON files** in the `NyaDB` folder in the project's root directory.

 ---